oprearocks/packo/README.md

 > GitHub repository: [https://github.com/opreaadrian/packo](https://github.com/opreaadrian/packo)

-This project emerged out of the need to create and recreate the folder structure necessary to create a node module.
-I took a look at the most frequently downloaded npm modules and observed their folder structure.
-Based on this research, I found a common pattern amongst them, a pattern that forms the base of this module.
+This project emerged out of the need to create and recreate the folder structure necessary to create a package that I could easily install from a private NPM instance.
+I took a look at the most frequently downloaded npm packages and observed their folder structure.
+Based on this research, I found a common pattern amongst them, a pattern that forms the base of this tool.

 ## Installation